-Whether you ask for feedback or not, customers will find a way to share it.
+Whether you ask for customer feedback or not, customers will find a way to share it.
 Acting on and responding to the customer feedback you receive delights users and differentiates your company from the competition.
 According to Gartner, 95 percent of companies actively collect customer feedback, but only 10 percent actually leverage it to improve their product, and only 5 percent bother telling their customers that they did.

 Your organization can be part of that 5 percent.
-But to close the loop effectively, you’ll need to correct your misconceptions and embrace some core best practices.
+But to close the feedback loop effectively, you’ll need to correct your misconceptions and embrace some core best practices.

 Before diving in and exploring best practices for closing the loop on customer feedback, it’s important to look at what closing the loop isn’t.
 There are three common misconceptions about what counts as closing the loop:

 - It’s not sending automated “thanks for your feedback” messages: Your users know these messages are automated and probably assume nothing will ever happen after they hit “submit” on their feedback.
 This isn’t a value-add for users and it doesn’t close the loop.

 - It’s not break-fix, bug management, or support issues: Users already expect you to close the loop on bugs that they’re reported–whether you fix them or not.